openmm/openmm/docs-source/usersguide/library/03_tutorials.rst

 In the example described below, you will see how this strategy can be implemented for a very simple MD code.
-Chapter :ref:`examples-of-openmm-integration` describes the strategies used in integrating OpenMM into real MD codes.
+Chapter :numref:`examples-of-openmm-integration` describes the strategies used in integrating OpenMM into real MD codes.

 .. _simple-molecular-dynamics-system: